Favorite Books for Middle School from Middle School Kids

 Not sure if Demons and Druids is a new series but just saw this one…

 This is “Harry Potter meets Greek Mythology” and it’s a fantastic read!
 It’s such a page-turner that I stayed up to 2 a.m. to finish it!
 This is a MUST READ before the movie comes out!

 Percy Jackson is an ADD, dyslexic 6th grade hero who has trouble staying in school because, as it turns out, he’s no ordinary human but a half-blood related to one of the big three in Greek Mythology.
-He must find and return Zeus’ lost lightning bolt to prevent WWIII.
+He must find and return Zeus’ lost lightening bolt to prevent WWIII.
 This series makes Greek Mythology come alive so I’ve included a Greek Mythology book as well.
-The level of difficulty is slightly easier than Book 1 of Harry Potter; this book is 375 pages long, normal sized type. [ages 8-14]
+The level of difficulty is slightly easier than Book 1 of Harry Potter; this book is 375 pages long, normal-sized type. [ages 8-14]

 The new series is as eagerly embraced as the first Percy Jackson.
 The Son of Neptune is coming out soon and can be pre-ordered (which is what my 6th grader insisted that I do).

 The Kane Chronicles series is not as popular as Percy Jackson and I think it’s simply because Ancient Egypt is as familiar and kids find it confusing and difficult to keep track of.
 My 6th grader also liked it but she likes Ancient Egyptian gods in general.
 This is probably the key to a good match with your child.

 Holes by Louis Sachar.
 The Boston Public Library places this book under Middle School, but it’s also worked successfully as a book club book for boys in 3rd grade.

 This is a great baseball tale that boys AND girls loved.
 It reads as realistic fiction but has a magical realism twist which makes the book especially fun to read.
 The epic rivalry between towns, Native American curses, dysfunctional families, and baseball — this book has it all!